ibexa/documentation-developer/docs/releases/ez_platform_v3.0.md

     For more information about:

-    - enabling and configuring, see [developer documentation](https://doc.ibexa.co/en/latest/guide/site_factory/)
+    - enabling and configuring, see [Enable Site Factory](https://doc.ibexa.co/en/latest/guide/multisite/site_factory/#enable-site-factory)
     - using the Site Factory, see [User Guide]([[= user_doc =]]/site_organization/site_factory)

     ### Scheduling